Jenguk42/CCNA/Routing/RIP & EIGRP.md

 	- Two separate AD values (Distance):
 		- Internal routes: 90
 		- External routes: 170 (routes from outside EIGRP that are inserted to EIGRP.)
+	- `EIGRP maximum metric vairance 1`
+		- Variance 1 = Only ECMP load-balancing will be preformed.
+		- This can be configured to allow **unequal-cost load-balancing**: Refer to [[Router CLI Commands#Unequal-Cost Load-Balancing]]
 ### EIGRP Metric
 By default, EIGRP uses **bandwidth** and **delay** to calculate metric.
 - Formula: (\[K1 \* bandwidth + (K2 \* bandwidth) / (256 - load) + K3 \* delay] \* \[K5 / (reliability + K4)]) * 256*